Circle group: Manifold and Lie group structure

-Every compact Lie group $\mathrm{G}$ of dimension > 0 has a subgroup isomorphic to the circle group.
+Every compact Lie group $\mathrm{G}$ of positive dimension contains a non-trivial maximal torus as a subgroup, and therefore a subgroup isomorphic to the circle group.
 This means that, thinking in terms of symmetry, a compact symmetry group acting continuously can be expected to have one-parameter circle subgroups acting; the consequences in physical systems are seen, for example, at rotational invariance and spontaneous symmetry breaking.

+Subgroups

-The circle group has many subgroups, but its only proper closed subgroups consist of roots of unity: For each integer $n > 0$, the $n$th roots of unity form a cyclic group of order $n$, which is unique up to isomorphism.
+The circle group has many subgroups, but its only proper closed subgroups consist of roots of unity: For each integer $n > 0$, there are $n$ distinct $n$th roots of unity, which form a cyclic group of order $n$, which is the unique subgroup of that order.

-In the same way that the real numbers are a completion of the b-adic rationals $\Z\bigl[\tfrac1b\bigr]$ for every natural number $b > 1$, the circle group is the completion of the Prüfer group $\Z\bigl[\tfrac{1}{b}\bigr]~\!/~\!\Z$ for $b$, given by the direct limit $\varinjlim \Z~\!/~\!b^n \Z$.
+All other subgroups of the circle group have infinitely many elements and are dense.
+Some examples are: